-There were 2 patients with CR, 11 patients with PR, 14 patients with STBD, and 9 patients with PD.
-Geometric mean tumor-absorbed doses in the response categories at a patient level were as follows: CR or PR, 210 Gy (95% CI, 161-274 Gy); STBD, 152 Gy (95% CI, 117-198 Gy); and PD, 116 Gy (95% CI, 81-165 Gy).
-The P value for trend was 0.005.
+There were 2 patients with complete metabolic liver response, 11 patients with PR, 14 patients with STBD, and 9 patients with PD.
+Geometric mean tumor absorbed doses in the response categories at a patient-level were as follows: complete or partial response (CRPR) 210 Gy (95% CI: 161-274 Gy), STBD 152 Gy (95% CI: 117-198 Gy) and PD 116 Gy (95% CI: 81-165 Gy).
+The p-value for trend was 0.005.

-There was a significant difference in tumor-absorbed dose between patients who showed no response (PD or STBD) and patients from the CR or PR group (P=0.008).
-Regarding metabolic response at a whole-liver level, considering the development of new tumors as well, there were 2 patients with CR, 10 patients with PR, 7 patients with STBD, and 17 patients with PD.
-There were 3 patients with new intrahepatic tumors, 2 patients with new extrahepatic tumors, and 5 patients with both new extrahepatic and new intrahepatic tumors.
+There was a significant difference in tumor absorbed dose between patients that showed no response (PD or STBD) and patients from the CRPR group (p=0.008).
+Metabolic response at a whole liver level, considering the development of new tumors as well, was as follows: there were 2 patients with CR, 10 patients with PR, 7 patients with STBD and 17 patients with PD.
+There were 3 patients with new intrahepatic tumors, 2 patients with new extrahepatic tumors and 5 patients with both new extra- and intrahepatic tumors.